DataDog/dd-trace-rb/docs/UpgradeGuide.md

 <h3 id="1.0-trace-api-pipeline">Processing pipeline</h3>

-When using a trace processor in the processing pipeline, the block yields a `TraceSegment` as `trace` instead of `Array[Datadog::Span]`.
-This object can be modified by reference.
+When using a trace processor in the processing pipeline, the block provides a `TraceSegment` as `trace` (instead of `Array[Datadog::Span]`.)
+This object can be directly mutated.

 ```ruby
 ### Old 0.x ###